This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Days later, here is what those pea pods look like.
 You can see how dry the pods are getting.
 Just keep letting them dry until the pods are completely dry.

+Then, shell the pods.
 I just do this by hand, but if you had a lot to shell, why not thresh them instead?
 Just put the pods in a pillow case and smack it against a wall.
 This will help separate the peas from the pod.
 Remove the pods and save the seed.

 Then they get put into a seed envelope, labelled with their name and the year the seed was gathered.
 I keep my seeds downstairs in the cool basement.
 Next year, I bring them up and plant them in the garden!

 This variety of shell pea is called Bounty and they taste wonderful, whether eaten fresh or frozen.
 Never buy pea seed again – save your own pea seed instead!
 The only thing to remember is to buy heirloom seed in order to start saving your own seeds.

 - Looking for more Gardening Tips – plus links to our vegetable gardening articles!